Edited by: Keri Stooksbury

 American Airlines has eliminated all change fees for first, business, Premium Economy, and Main Cabin tickets for all domestic and short-haul international flying on all tickets, excluding Basic Economy.

-American has eliminated change fees for first, business, Premium Economy, and Main Cabin tickets for all long-haul international flights originating in any country, excluding Basic Economy.
+American has eliminated change fees for first, business, Premium Economy, and Main Cabin tickets for all long-haul international flights originating in North or South America, excluding Basic Economy.
+For flights originating outside of North or South America, the change fee is up to $750.

 Step 1: Log into your account on American’s homepage and select Your trips / Check in.